-Joe Biden Counselor's Brother Jeff Ricchetti Lobbying White House on China Issues for General Motors
+Culture of Corruption: Top Biden Staffer's Brother Lobbying WH on China Issues for General Motors

-The brother of Joe Biden’s chief of staff is lobbying the White House on issues related to China for General Motors, a new disclosure reveals.
+The brother of a top staff member in Joe Biden’s administration is lobbying the White House on issues related to China for General Motors, a new disclosure reveals.

 Jeff Ricchetti, a long-time swamp creature of Washington, DC’s lobbying circle is the brother of White House Counselor to the President Steve Richetti.